FDiot/code_tympan3/doc/installing.rst

 Shapely
         Shapely_ is a Python package for manipulation and analysis of planar geometric objects.
 Version 1.3 is suggested.

+SWIG
+        Swig_ is a software development tool that connects programs written in C and C++ with a variety of high-level programming languages.
+        It is needed by the 3rd party dependency *CGAL-bingings*, to connect C++ with Python code.

 Documentation dependencies